Nickels-Milam House

 Nickels-Milam House is a historic plantation house located near Laurens, Laurens County, South Carolina.
-It was built about 1828, and is a three-story, five bay, Greek Revival style frame dwelling.
+It was built about 1828, and is a three-story, five-bay, Greek Revival style frame dwelling.
 The interior has original moldings, paneled doors, mantels, wide-board flooring and much of the original hardware.
-Also on the property are several barns and the family cemetery.
+Additionally, the property features several barns and the family cemetery.

 It was added to the National Register of Historic Places in 1976.